Last Updated on

 We could go on forever about our favorite places to visit along this iconic road, and plan to do so in the near future.

-Until then, some of our must-see spots include Cumberland Knob (MM 217), Linn Cove Viaduct (304), Linville Falls (316), and Craggy Gardens (364).
-Alright, we need another sentence to share more places: Moses H Cone Memorial Park (294), the Rough Ridge Trail (302), and always awesome Little Switzerland (333).
+Alright, we need another sentence to share more places: Moses H Cone Memorial Park (294), the Rough Ridge Trail (302), the always awesome Little Switzerland (333), and the incredible Crabtree Falls (339).

 And if you want to combine the Blue Ridge Parkway with other byways during your North Carolina road trip, you can.
 Keep reading and you’ll see that some of these roads connect with the Parkway.